Pascua Lama: History of the project

-In November 2011, CEDHA filed an Equator Principles Due Diligence Review to two public banks, EDC of Canada and US EXIM Bank of the United States, claiming Barrick Gold was violating a long list of due diligence obligations regarding environmental safety and protection.
+In November 2011, CEDHA filed an Equator Principles Due Diligence Review to two public banks, EDC of Canada and the US EXIM Bank of the United States, claiming Barrick Gold was violating a long list of due diligence obligations regarding environmental safety and protection.
 The banks were set to provide Barrick Gold with significant start up loans for the project, supposed to start in 2012.
 Other environmental organizations in Canada, Chile and Argentina were also providing information to the banks, discouraging financing to Barrick for Pascua Lama.
 In March 2012, both EDC and Exim Bank announced that the Barrick deal had fallen through.
-This critical start up financing for Pascua Lama, estimated to be in the neighborhood of US$500 million would not materialize and soon thereafter, Barrick Gold announced extended delays in launching Pascua Lama.
+These banks were not prepared to provide the critical start up financing for Pascua Lama, estimated to be in the neighborhood of US$500 million, and soon after that news Barrick Gold announced extended delays in launching Pascua Lama.

 In 2012, in the context of the costs of water usage in mining globally, Barrick's escalating costs for the Pascua Lama mine were reviewed.
 "As of November 1, 2012, Barrick had spent $3.7 billion on Pascua Lama.
 In all, it plans to invest between $8 and $8.5 billion to bring the project into production.
 But if the past is any guide, those costs could rise: the company's budget was just $3 billion in 2009".

-Pascua Mine project of Barrick Chile's gold mine is located at 5,000 meters elevation at the crest of the Central Andes.
-The Pascua Mine hill and mountains within a few kilometers of the southeast are called the Cerros Nevados.
-The Pascua ore body is located in the Nevada mineral zone or Nevada hydrothermal alteration zone which is part of a regional area of gold-bearing hydrothermal alteration zones known as El Indio or Eastern belt.

 An environmental acid rock drainage (ARD) baseline report was submitted in 1999.
-Report authors noted the importance of agriculture of the Rio Huasco valley, whose river and tributaries are glacier fed.
+Report authors noted the importance of agriculture of the Huasco valley, whose river and tributaries are glacier fed.
 Three surface water courses drain the Pascua Mine hill, the Rio Del Estrecho on the northwest side, Rio El Toro on the southwest side, and Arroyo Turbio on the east side.
 The continental divide of South America separates these rivers.
 The rivers fed by the Arroyo Turbio do not reach the Atlantic.
 Rio Del Estrecho and Rio El Toro flow into the Rio Huasco valley and empties into the Pacific.